Frost-Lord/FrostLink/README.md

 ### Configuration

-ArcticArch requires domain configuration files to be placed in the `./domains` directory.
+FrostLink requires domain configuration files to be placed in the `./domains` directory.
 Each file should have the `.conf` extension and follow this structure:

 ### Running the Proxy

 1. **Set Up Configuration Files:** Create `.conf` files for each domain in the `./domains` directory.
-2. **Start ArcticArch:** Execute the main program.
+2. **Start FrostLink:** Execute the main program.
 By default, it listens on ports 80 (HTTP) and 443 (HTTPS).
 3. **Monitor Activity:** Observe the console output for logs detailing requests and server activity.

 ### Example Configuration File